Grounding 3D Object Affordance from 2D Interactions in Images: Experiments

 \subsection{Performance Analysis}

-\textbf{Different Instances.} We conduct two experiments to verify whether the model could ground 3D affordance on instances from different sources: (\romannumeral1) using an image and different point clouds to infer respectively (Fig. \ref{fig:one2multi1} (a)). (\romannumeral2) using multiple images and a single point cloud to infer respectively (Fig. \ref{fig:one2multi2}).
-The results indicate that the model can anticipate 3D affordance on different instances with the same 2D interaction, and can also anticipate distinct 3D affordance on the same point cloud through different 2D interactions.
-Showing that our setting could make the model maintain the mapping between object structures and affordances by learning from different 2D interactions.
+\textbf{Different Instances.} We conduct experiments to verify whether the model could ground 3D affordance on instances from different sources: (\romannumeral1) using an image and different point clouds to infer respectively (Fig. \ref{fig:one2multi1} (a)). (\romannumeral2) using multiple images and a single point cloud (Fig. \ref{fig:one2multi2}).
+The results indicate that the model can anticipate 3D affordances on different instances with the same 2D interaction, and can also anticipate distinct 3D affordances on the same point cloud through different 2D interactions.
+Showing that the model maintains the mapping between object structures and affordances by learning from different 2D interactions.

 \textbf{Different Object Categories.} What will happen if the object category is different in the image and point cloud?
 To explore this issue, we perform experiments with mismatched object categories, shown in Fig. \ref{fig:one2multi1} (b) and (c).
 When objects are of different categories but with similar geometric primitives, \eg the handle of ``Mug'' and the shoulder strap of ``Bag'', our model still properly infer the 3D affordance.
 However, when geometric structures are also dissimilar (Fig. \ref{fig:one2multi1} (c)), the model does not make random predictions.
 This indicates that the model maps cross-category invariance between affordance and geometries, which can be generalized to new instances of geometry.